Facebook paid GOP firm to malign TikTok

 Targeted Victory has contracted with dozens of public relations firms across the United States to help sway public opinion against TikTok.
 In addition to planting local news stories, the firm has helped place op-eds targeting TikTok around the country, especially in key congressional districts.

 On March 12, a letter to the editor that Targeted Victory officials helped orchestrate ran in the Denver Post.
 The letter, from a “concerned” “new parent,” claimed that TikTok was harmful to children’s mental health, raised concerns over its data privacy practices and said that “many people even suspect China is deliberately collecting behavioral data on our kids.”
-The letter also issued support for Colorado Attorney General Phil Weiser’s choice to join a coalition of state attorneys generals investigating TikTok’s impact on American youths, putting political pressure on the company.
+The letter also issued support for Colorado Attorney General Phil Weiser’s choice to join a coalition of state attorneys general investigating TikTok’s impact on American youths, putting political pressure on the company.

 A very similar letter to the editor, drafted by Targeted Victory, ran that same day in the Des Moines Register.
 The piece linked to negative stories about TikTok that Targeted Victory had previously sought to amplify.
 The letter was signed by Mary McAdams, chair of the Ankeny Area Democrats.
 Targeted Victory touted McAdams’ credentials in an email on March 7.